KPro1982/UIHelper/README.md

 Step 1 -- build.c
 Build.c contains a simple structure for implementing commands through the plugins menu in workbench.
 You should already have a build.c so make a backup of that file.
-You can either copy the build.c provided or else copy the portion of the file that relates to UIHelper and paste it into yours.
+You can either copy the entire build.c file provided or else copy the portion of the file that relates to UIHelper and paste it into yours.
 ![image](https://user-images.githubusercontent.com/44187035/203859659-9d7c0799-a832-486e-b552-20a1e26d7497.png)

-Step 2 -- CreateUiFromlayout.bat
+Step 2 -- CreateUiFromLayout.bat

-CreateUiFromlayout.bat is called by build.c from step 1.
+CreateUiFromLayout.bat is called by build.c from step 1.
 Simply copy it into the batchfiles directory.

 Step 3 -- UIHelper folder